Yemeni civil war (2014–present): Refugees

 Djibouti, a small country in the Horn of Africa across the Bab-el-Mandeb strait from Yemen, has received an influx of refugees since the start of the campaign.
 Refugees also fled from Yemen to Somalia, arriving by sea in Somaliland and Puntland starting 28 March.
 On 16 April 2015, 2,695 refugees of 48 nationalities were reported to have fled to Oman in the past two weeks.

 According to Asyam Hafizh, an Indonesian student who was studying in Yemen, Al-Qaeda of Yemen has rescued at least 89 Indonesian civilians who were trapped in the conflict.
 Later on he arrived in Indonesia and he told his story to local media.
-United Nations High Commissioner for Refugees (UNHCR) reported in August 2015 that a total of almost 100,000 people fled Yemen, especially to regional countries, like Saudi Arabia and Djibouti.
-In September 2016, UNHCR estimated displacement of 2.4 million Yemenis within the country and 120,000 seeking asylum.
+United Nations High Commissioner for Refugees (UNHCR) reported in August 2015 that a total of almost 100,000 people had fled Yemen, especially to regional countries, like Saudi Arabia and Djibouti.
+In September 2016, the UNHCR estimated displacement of 2.4 million Yemenis within the country and 120,000 seeking asylum.

 In 2018, 500 refugees fleeing the civil war in Yemen came to Jeju Island, causing unease among the residents of Jeju Island.

 According to the International Organisation for Migration, despite the dangerous situation, nearly 150,000 migrants from Ethiopia arrived in Yemen in 2018, most of whom were on their way to Saudi Arabia in search of employment.

 In October 2019, Kuwait donated $12 million to the UNHCR to support its humanitarian programs in Yemen.
 Salvatore Lombardo, Chief of Staff at office of the UNHCR, said that the donation will be allocated to address the issues of Yemen's internally displaced persons (IDPs).